 It’s key to identify why your dog is barking in the first place.
 Once you have correctly figured out what’s causing the behavior, the training options become more clear.

 Although this guide addresses some of the more common kinds of barking in dogs, it is not a comprehensive list.
-If you’re unsure what might be at the root of your dog’s annoying barking, consider hiring a professional dog trainer who uses positive reinforcement-based training methods to help.
+If you’re unsure what might be at the root of your dog’s barking, consider hiring a professional dog trainer who uses positive reinforcement-based training methods to help.

 Here are some possible causes: